 The following non-mandatory meal plan options are available to all students.

-Fall and Spring
+a.
+Fall and Spring Recommended Semester Rate

-1. Baseline Plan (declining balance)
+- 1. Baseline Plan (declining balance)

 Allocates \$100/week plus any prior

 week carryover.
 Must spend entire

 balance by the end of the semester.

+- No minimum